MrTechGadget/aw-bulkdevices-script/README.md

 EXAMPLE
   Get-ListOfStaleDevices.ps1 -pageSize 1000

-**Delete-User.ps1** - This script deletes users in AirWatch from a CSV list.
+**Delete-User.ps1** - This script deletes users from a CSV list of UserIds.
 The file is required, the column name is optional.
 If not provided, it will use the default column name of "Id".
-  .\Delete-User.ps1 -userFile "User.csv" -userFileColumn "Id.Value"
-It deletes in batches of 50 users per call.
-I have found that most calls with more than 70 or so users will fail.
-It has been tested to successfully delete over 16,000 users at a time.
-This takes a while of course as this is 320 batches.

-**Reset-FullDevice.ps1** - This script executes a full device wipe for a CSV list of serial numbers. file parameter is the path to a CSV file with a list of Serial Numbers.
-This is required.
-fileColumn parameter is the Column title in CSV file containing SerialNumber values.
-This is optional, with a default value of "SerialNumber".
+Given this is a synchronous API call, the list is broken into batches of 50 per call, to prevent timeouts from occurring.
+The user is prompted to confirm before it is executed.
+A progress bar shows progress through all of the batches, and output to the window shows successes and failures of each batch, as well as any errors.

 EXAMPLE
-  .\Reset-FullDevice.ps1 -file "Devices.csv" -fileColumn "SerialNumber"
+  Delete-User.ps1 -userFile "User.csv" -userFileColumn "Id.Value"

+**Reset-FullDevice.ps1** - This script executes a full device wipe for a CSV list of serial numbers. file parameter (REQUIRED) is the path to a CSV file with a list of Serial Numbers. fileColumn parameter (OPTIONAL, with a default value of "SerialNumber") is the Column title in CSV file containing SerialNumber values.
 The user is prompted to confirm before it is executed.
+A progress bar shows progress through all of devices, and output to the window and a log file shows successes and failures of each device, as well as any errors.

+EXAMPLE
+  Reset-FullDevice.ps1 -file "Devices.csv" -fileColumn "SerialNumber"

+**Reset-EnterpriseWipe.ps1** - This script executes an Enterprise Wipe (unenroll) for a CSV list of serial numbers. file parameter (REQUIRED) is the path to a CSV file with a list of Serial Numbers. fileColumn parameter (OPTIONAL, with a default value of "SerialNumber") is the Column title in CSV file containing SerialNumber values.
+The user is prompted to confirm before it is executed.
+A progress bar shows progress through all of devices, and output to the window and a log file shows successes and failures of each device, as well as any errors.

+EXAMPLE
+  Reset-EnterpriseWipe.ps1 -file "Devices.csv" -fileColumn "SerialNumber"

 ## Compatibility